ShisatoYano/AutonomousVehicleControlBeginnersGuide/HOWTOCONTRIBUTE.md

 There have not been any rules about documentation yet.
 If you had any suggestion of how to write documentations, please submit a PR and I will review it.

 ## Support this project
+Supporting this project financially is also a great contribution!!.
+If you or your company could support this project, please consider [Sponsor @ShisatoYano on GitHub Sponsors](https://github.com/sponsors/ShisatoYano).